-So, whether you’re an automotive enthusiast, a mechanic who needs a refresher, or you’re simply a regular person looking to replace their gas struts, you should try to follow the steps in the picture guide below to get the gas struts you need.
+Whether you’re an automotive enthusiast, a mechanic who needs a refresher, or you’re simply a regular person looking to replace their gas struts, please follow the steps in the picture guide below to get the gas struts you need.

-Use the search bar on the top of every page of our website to search the part numbers.
-Be sure to remove any punctuation or space from the part number.
-The correct gas strut should appear and you can order it straight from our store for next day delivery.
+Use the search bar at the top of our website to search for the part numbers.
+The correct gas strut should appear and you can order it straight from our store for next day delivery

-If your part number returns no search results, or you can’t read the part number on the strut, please use the link below to fill in our enquiry form and our team will be able to help work out which strut you require.
+If your part number returns no search results, or you cannot read the part number on the strut, please use the link below to fill in our enquiry form and our team will be able to help you determine which strut you require.

 Why is there such a wide variety of gas struts?